Apophenic/iTunes-Skins-Mac/README.md

 # iTunes Skin Tools for Mac
 --------------
 ![Sample Img](https://github.com/Apophenic/iTunes-Skin-Tools/blob/master/iTunesSkinTools/res/sample/sample.jpg)
+(Windows sample)
 iTunes Skin Tools makes creating skins / themes for iTunes in Mac far more seamless and accessible by automating the process of injecting and extracting resource files into iTunes.rsrc.

 ### How It Came To Be